Mariah Carey (album): Recording and composition

 Carey and Ben Margulies began writing prior to Carey's signing, and had composed over fourteen songs; seven of which earned a place on the album.
 Originally, Carey and Margulies planned to produce the entire album as well, an idea her label did not permit.
 On the album, Carey worked with a range of producers and writers, including from Ben Margulies, Rhett Lawrence, Narada Michael Walden, Ric Wake and Walter Afanasieff; the latter would continue working extensively with Carey on future projects.
+Mottola asked L.A.
+Reid and Babyface to work on the album, but the duo declined due to wanting to exclusively produce for artists signed to their own LaFace Records.

 As production for the album began, Carey worked with Walden in New York, where they produced "I Don't Wanna Cry".
 While he described Carey as "very shy", he noted how professional she was for someone her age.
 Additionally, Carey wrote "There's Got to Be a Way" during her first recording session with Wake.
 During the session, they wrote four songs, but they only produced the latter song for the album.
 After flying to New York and working with Carey, Walden was astonished by her voice.
 Together, they collaborated on transforming many of the demo's songs into more commercial recordings, which took place in Tarpan Studios in San Rafael, California.
 For her work with Lawrence, Carey traveled to New York once again.
 In the studio, she presented him with the demo of "Vision of Love" which she had written with Margulies years prior.
 Lawrence saw "potential" in the song, but he did not think much of it in its early stages.
 He described the song's sound as having a "fifties sort of shuffle".
 According to Lawrence, Carey needed a more contemporary sound, so they met in the studio alongside Margulies and producer Chris Toland.
 They added a new arrangement to the original chord progression, while Carey changed the song's melody and key.
 Afterwards, Margulies added few drum notes to the arrangement, including additional guitar and bass notes.

 "I was using my upper register...what happened was at the end of it, I did these vocal flips.
 When I was doing it, my voice split and went into a harmony.
 If you hear it, it splits.
 I was saying, 'Get rid of that,' but everyone was saying 'No way, we're keeping that'."